awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `secrets`
 Type: Object array
 Required: No
 An object representing the secret to expose to your container\.
-For more information, see [Specifying sensitive data](specifying-sensitive-data.md)\.
+For more information, see [Passing sensitive data to a container](specifying-sensitive-data.md)\.
 `name`
 Type: String
 Required: Yes